Charleston Farmhouse: Charleston Trust

 The Charleston Trust is a charity set up in 1980 to restore and maintain the home of the Bloomsbury Group artists for the benefit of the public.
 The unique collection at Charleston is illustrative of the art and lifestyle of the influential Bloomsbury Group and has been on show to the public since 1986.
 Charleston attracts visitors from the local community as well as the rest of the UK and abroad.

 In the financial year ending 31 December 2020 the Trust's income was £2,078,352, including £722,303 from five government grants.
 Expenditure was £612,000 in cost of raising funds, and £683,520 on charitable activities.

 Covid-19, emergency appeal, and funding

 The COVID-19 pandemic that broke out in 2020 initially had a devastating financial impact on Charleston, which ordinarily receives no public funding, and relies on income through ticket sales and spend in its shop and café.
 Charleston received £89,293 from the government's Getting Building Fund in November 2020, and £240,542 in July 2021 for a new cycle path and to resurface the access road.
 This gave rise to criticism, as the access road is reported to be privately owned by the eighth Viscount Gage, who was a Conservative member of the House of Lords until its 1999 reform, and his wife Alexandra Gage, Viscountess Gage.

 Charleston closed to the public during the early part of the pandemic, and the charity launched an Emergency Appeal to raise funds.
-The Farmhouse was open at the end of 2021.
+The Farmhouse was open at the end of 2021 following a Historic England grant.